code2020ansible/AnsiDOC/README.md

 > this actually has never been done and both phases can be worked on separately

+### Phase 3
+- Build a nested SDDC NSX-T lab on top based on other existing project.
+- Add a VRA service on top as a final step for a complete VCAP nested study lab.

 ## Recommended References

 - vSphere 7 Web Services API - https://code.vmware.com/apis/968
 - Redfish API - https://www.supermicro.com/manuals/other/RedfishRefGuide.pdf
 - Redfish API - https://hewlettpackard.github.io/iLOAmpPack-Redfish-API-Docs

+## What we have already learned so far

+### ToDos and Getting Things Done

+* Get some online learning and hands-on experience
+* Prepare a GitHub repository with the necessary submodules

+## Lessons Learned

+- [Introduction to Ansible with AWS and CloudFormation](https://linuxacademy.com/cp/courses/lesson/course/7748)(A Cloud Guru, 3 hours)
+- How to multitask and context-switch Ansible Learning, GitHub management, AWS lab building, VMWorld 2020 attending and Homekeeping at the same time!